Someone reported poaching on a winter road, but the dispatcher didn't know what a winter road was | CBC News

 Over the weekend, a frustrated N.W.T. mine employee said he tried reporting what appeared to be poachers to a government hotline, but the dispatcher seemed unaware of the territory's basic geography and as a result nothing could be done.

-The mine employee said when he tried reporting the apparent poaching on the Tibbitt to Contwoyto Winter Road — a no- hunting zone — the person who answered the call for the territorial government's hotline was unfamiliar with what a winter road was.
+The mine employee said when he tried reporting the apparent poaching on the Tibbitt to Contwoyto Winter Road — in a no-hunting zone — the person who answered the call for the territorial government's hotline was unfamiliar with what a winter road was.

 The Mobile Core Bathurst Caribou Management Zone is an area around the winter road where it is illegal to hunt caribou due to the Bathurst herd being at a critically low number.
 According to the Environment and Natural Resources (ENR) website, as of 2021 there were only 6,240 animals left.
 In 2003, that number was 186,000.